Bidhannagar

-Bidhannagar, also known as Salt Lake City, is a city and a municipal corporation of North 24 Parganas district in the Indian state of West Bengal.
-It is the headquarters of the Bidhannagar subdivision.
-It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA) and is located on the north-eastern side of Kolkata.

-Bidhannagar's Salt lake is a planned region of Kolkata.
-It was planned and developed between 1958 and 1965 to accommodate the burgeoning population of Kolkata.
-Bidhannagar (including Salt lake) in Kolkata metropolitan area is under the administration of Bidhannagar Municipal Corporation.
-Keeping with its original name, it is commonly referred to as Salt Lake City.
+Bidhannagar, or Salt Lake City, is a planned city in North 24 Parganas district in the Indian state of West Bengal and the main IT hub of Eastern India.
+It is a part of the city of Kolkata and is under the municipal administration of Bidhannagar Municipal Corporation (BMC).
+Designed by Dobrivoje Tošković, the development of Salt Lake commenced from late 1960s onwards from reclaimed wetlands and was developed into a major IT hub for the city Kolkata by the state government through the 1990s, 2000s and 2010s.
+In keeping with its original name, it is commonly referred to as Salt Lake City.

-The city is considered the main IT hub of Eastern India and Kolkata, West Bengal.
-The Nabadiganta Industrial area of Bidhannagar has always played a key role in the economic health of the city area.
-As of April 2019, Sector V of Bidhannagar had approximately 1,500 companies.
+It is the headquarters of the Bidhannagar subdivision and is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA), located on the north-eastern side of Kolkata.
+The Nabadiganta Industrial Township Area and Sector V of Bidhannagar is one of the main economic hubs of the city with approximately 1,500 companies residing in Sector V as of 2021.

 Etymology

-The city is named after Bidhan Chandra Roy, the founder of Salt Lake area of the city, the second Premier of West Bengal (1948–1950) and the first Chief Minister of West Bengal.
+The city is named after Bidhan Chandra Roy, the founder of Salt Lake area of the city, the second premier of West Bengal (1948–1950) and the first chief minister of West Bengal.

 History

 During the Salt Satyagraha, the people of Mahishbathan between present day Salt Lake and Rajarhat Newtown joined the Salt Satyagraha movement by preparing salt using indigenous methods.
 The main initiator of the movement was Lakshmikant Pramanik, the zamindar of Mahishbathan.

-Bidhannagar's Master Planner and Chief Architect was Dobrivoje Tošković from SFR Yugoslavia, now Serbia.
+Bidhannagar's master planner and chief architect was Dobrivoje Tošković.

 Bidhannagar's architecture has modern landmarks, such as the Vivekananda Yuba Bharati Krirangan or Salt Lake Stadium.

+Doma Wang began working as a chef in Bidhannagar.